blaenk/blaenk.github.io/provider/notes/rust.markdown

 # Ownership

 An object's lifetime is determined by its owner, either a variable or a task-local garbage collector.
 Ownership is recursive so that mutability is inherited recursively and a destructor destroys the contained tree of owned objects.
-Variables are to-level owners and destroy teh contained object when they go out of scope:
+Variables are to-level owners and destroy the contained object when they go out of scope:

 ``` rust
 struct Foo { x: int, y: ~int }